Gender and the gender pay gap

 Training for hiring teams

-We’ve introduced specialised training to enhance consistency and inclusivity in candidate selection and evaluations.
+WWe require those involved in recruitment to complete specialised training to enhance consistency, remove bias, and promote inclusion in candidate selection and evaluations.

 Mid-career pipeline assessment

-We conduct twice annual thorough assessments of promotion readiness in mid-career ranks to identify necessary support and interventions for advancing women into senior roles.
+We conduct twice annual thorough assessments of promotion readiness in mid-career and senior ranks to identify necessary support and interventions for advancing women into our most senior roles.

 We are leveraging data across the employee lifecycle to track progress on gender goals, reviewing key metrics to close gaps early.
-We are also piloting a new dashboard to monitor gender composition throughout the recruitment process.
+We are also using a new dashboard to monitor gender composition throughout the recruitment process.
+This data feeds into localised strategies across each area of our business, enabling us to take swift and incisive actions to drive progress.

 Interventions that count

-Our Women in Leadership programme, which provides coaching and sponsorship for women at mid-career grades, has expanded with two cohorts in 2024.
-We also empower senior leaders to sponsor next-generation female talent through initiatives like 360 Voice Circles, a programme of peer mentoring and Shadow a Leader, which offers women insight into the day-to-day of senior leaders.
+Our highly effective Women in Leadership programme, which provides coaching and sponsorship for women at mid-career grades, delivered two cohorts in 2025.
+To date, the programme has seen 166 participants, with 57 women achieving at least one promotion, three achieving two promotions and nine participants having been promoted to partner.
+We also empower senior leaders to sponsor next-generation female talent through initiatives like 360 Voice Circles, a programme of peer mentoring and Shadow a Leader, which offers women real-world exposure into the day-to-day of senior leaders.

 Open conversations

 We continue to engage with our Women’s Network and analyse engagement survey data through a gender lens.
-This provides multiple platforms for open dialogue and feedback to PA’s leadership to voice issues and concerns, and influence firmwide direction on topics of gender parity.
+We follow this up with localised listening sessions, aimed at understanding the most pressing workplace issues and concerns facing our women.
+This provides multiple platforms for open dialogue and feedback to PA’s leadership and influence on firmwide direction on topics of gender parity.

 Driving positive outcomes through transparency in performance and promotion